sauve/JSONSerialWriter/README.md

 # Todo

-* Add better array support
 * Document code of simple example
 * Create, Compile and debug complex example
-* Add null write method
+* Should Write of a char be cast to a string or a number ( signed byte )?
 * Add character escape mecanism
 * Add example for use of espace char
 * Compile on ARM architecture
+* Add better array support
 * Debug and Optimization
+    * methode for value check to write , and set writing state ( could be inline )
 * better error support and report
 * Arduino library file check and support
 * Release and push as supported library